gcordova19/MCV_CNN_framework/Week2.md

 where ````<EXP_FOLDER>```` is the default destination of the log files and the model weights of the different experiments, ````<EXP_NAME>```` is the desired name of the experiment (and will be stored in the experiments folder), and ````<CONFIG_FILE>```` is the name of the configuration file, where the task, model, dataset and other parameters are specified.
-The VGG16 experiments can be found in the configuration folder (````config/````).
+The VGG16 experiments can be found in the configuration folder (````config/````), as well as the configuration files for the DenseNet and the OurNet architectures.

-The master branch does not currently contain the code for the DenseNet121 and OurNet, they can be found in the branch named sergi.
-The config files are also present in the configuration folder of that branch.
-I'll merge that branch into master when I have time to do it because there are a ton of merge conflicts.

 # Level of completeness of the week 2 goals
 ### Task a)